 Microsoft makes it very easy for companies.
 All you have to do is create a tenant, book licenses, create identities, and you’re ready to use Teams.

 Since Microsoft Teams facilitates collaboration with external identities, this feature is also in vogue.
 However, any Teams owner can invite guests unless you regulate it.
 A guest identity is created in Azure AD for each guest.
 If you do not restrict who is allowed to create new teams, and therefore any team owner can become a guest, there is a high risk that more new guest identities will be made in your tenant.

 Many companies have introduced the Teams LifeCycle quite early on.
 This governs who can create new teams and who may invite new guest identities.

 - Who is responsible for the identities of the guests?

 - How do we ensure that a guest’s identity still needs access?

-And this is where Access Review comes into play.
+And that’s where Access Review comes in.

 Here is the direct link to the Identity Governance Portal:https://portal.azure.com/#blade/Microsoft_AAD_ERM/DashboardBlade/GettingStarted

-Next, we can select the Review Scope.
+Next, we can select the scope of the review.